 Porto Pi on the west side of Palma is a great escape from the heat for a few hours, and are the large supermarket Carrefour guaranteed to keep you busy for a while.

-If you are staying in Palmanova, walk to the TIB bus stop in Son Caliu and jump on the 108 TIB bus.
-This will drop you at Porto Pi shopping centre.
+If you are staying in Palmanova, walk to the TIB bus stop in Son Caliu and jump on the 108 TIB bus and change in Cala Mayor to pick up the blue EMT no 4 getting off at Porto Pi shopping centre.

 Or if you are in Palma, head inside to either of the large El Corte Ingles Department Stores.

-With ice cold aircon, you can while away the hours shopping on the many floors for clothes, stationery, the food hall or electronics or grabbing a cool drink in the café.
+With ice-cold air conditioning, you can while away the hours shopping on the many floors for clothes, stationery, the food hall or electronics or grab a cool drink in the café.

 Mercadona supermarket is also one of my favourite heatwave escapes.
 There are some seriously huge supermarkets (especially Mercadona in Son Caliu) where you can pick up some local food such as cheeses, hams and wines to try or take home.

-Museums and galleries are great places to escape the heat.
+Museums and galleries in Mallorca are great places to escape the heat.

 You can read more about my recommended half-day self-guided tour that you can make yourself if you’re visiting Palma for the day.